 While you definitely can read the Bible cover to cover all by yourself, you can learn SO much more by taking advantage of some of the amazing Bible resources out there that are available to you — many of them for free!

-This Quiet Time Planning Guide is will help you determine what your Bible-reading time should look like, logistically speaking.
+And of course, there’s always the Quiet Time Planning Guide to help you determine what your Bible-reading time should look like, logistically speaking.